Drive (2011 film): Plot

 A man in Los Angeles (billed as "The Driver") works as a mechanic, stunt double, and criminal-for-hire getaway driver.
 His jobs are all managed by auto shop owner Shannon, who persuades Jewish-American mobster Bernie Rose and his half-Italian partner Nino "Izzy" Paolozzi to purchase a stock car for the Driver to race as a legitimate business for them all.

 The Driver grows close to his new neighbor, Irene, and her young son, Benicio, but their relationship is interrupted when Irene's husband, Standard Gabriel, is released from prison.
 While in prison, Standard owed protection money to an Albanian gangster named Cook, who demands Standard rob a pawn shop for $40,000 to pay off the debt, threatening to harm Benicio and Irene.
 Driver offers to act as the getaway driver for Standard and Blanche, Cook's accomplice.

 At the pawn shop, Blanche exits with a bag of money, but Standard is killed by the store owner.
 Another car waiting in the parking lot immediately pursues them, but Driver shakes it off.
 Hiding at a motel, a suspicious Driver forces Blanche to admit she and Cook planned to take the money for themselves, and Cook's henchmen were in the waiting car.
-Informed by her text messages, two gunmen locate the motel room and one shoots Blanche in the head.
-Driver kills both gunmen.
+She also reveals the bag holds $1 million.
+Informed by her text messages, two gunmen locate the motel room and one kills Blanche.
+Driver, in return, kills both gunmen.

 Shannon offers to hide the money, but Driver declines.
 Interrogating Cook at a strip club, he learns that Nino was behind the robbery.
 The Driver calls Nino and offers to return the money in exchange for peace.
 However, Nino instead sends a hitman to the Driver and Irene's apartment building.
-The Driver tells an angry Irene about his involvement with her husband's death, and they enter the elevator, not realizing the hitman is in it.
+The Driver tells an angry Irene about his involvement with her husband's death, and they enter the elevator, not realizing the hitman is waiting inside.
 Noticing the man's gun, the Driver kisses Irene goodbye.
 He subdues and brutally stomps the hitman to death in front of a horrified Irene.